wger-project/docker/README.md

 Contains 3 docker compose environments:

-* prod: production-ish (in root of this repository)
+* prod (in root of this repository)
 * dev (uses sqlite)
 * dev-postgres (uses postgresql)

 ## Introduction

-The prod docker compose file starts up a production-ish environment with gunicorn as the webserver, postgres as a database and redis for caching with nginx used as a reverse proxy.
+The prod docker compose file starts up a production environment with gunicorn as the webserver, postgres as a database and redis for caching with nginx used as a reverse proxy.

 The two develop environments don't use redis (caching), celery (jobs) or nginx.

 The database, static files and uploaded images are mounted as volumes so